 At this moment the plywood board was not exactly square.
 You can see the tiny gap in the picture below.
 That is something I will address in the next step.

-To ensure the squareness of the board run it several times over a piece of sandpaper until you get a perfect 90-degree angle.
+To ensure the squareness of the plywood piece run it several times over a piece of sandpaper until you get a perfect 90-degree angle.
 Use a flat and straight surface.

 Looks good now.

 Step 3: Cut the shape of the clamp

 Cut the shape of the corner clamp.
 The clamp base is 150 x 150 mm.

 You can also cut the tip of the clamp.
 It leaves space between the clamp and the wood pieces which comes in handy when applying glue.
 The clamp does not get in touch with the glue directly and if there is any glue excess it drops away from the clamp.

 Step 4: Draw the design and cut the inner parts

 Draw the design of the clamp and cut out all of the inner parts.

 - Cut out two notches on the inner side of the clamp.
 They will provide additional space for clamping.
 I used a jigsaw station to make the cuts, but a hand saw like a coping saw would also work perfectly fine.